francesco-innocenti/Neuro_AI_Papers/README.md

 [Pyramidal Neuron as Two-Layer Neural Network](https://www.sciencedirect.com/science/article/pii/S0896627303001491) by Poirazi, Brannon & Mel (2003)

-This is the first study to demonstrate that neurons are much computationally capable machines than previously thought, showing that hippocampal pyramidal neurons could be modelled as a two-layer artificial neural network with dendrites acting as hidden units and the cell body as the output unit.
+This is the first study to demonstrate that neurons are computationally much more capable machines than previously thought, showing that hippocampal pyramidal neurons could be modelled as a two-layer artificial neural network with dendrites as hidden units and the soma as the output unit.

 ### Spiking neural networks